colinyoung/rails-modals/README.md

 ## Usage

+Add the following to the end of your layouts (this example is for ERB):

+    <%= modals if modals? %>

 Change all your links that you want to link to a modal to the following:

     link_to ... => link_to_modal ...